 In Canada, CRC (Criminal Record Check) is handled by Royal Canadian Mounted Police (RCMP).
 This will determine if an individual has a criminal record, meaning if he/she has been charged or convicted of a crime.

-Pro-tip: Please keep a copy after receiving the background check for your record.
+Please make a copy after receiving the background check for your records.

 Process for Canada Applicants